DavPadur/IRSAFile/README.md

 ### Step 6: Running the Program

-Now click on your systems respective exec command (winexec/macexec)
+Now click on your systems respective exec command (Windows: winexec/Mac: macexec) in the FlaskApp Folder (Desktop -> IRSAFile-main -> FlaskApp)

 Then enter the URL: http://127.0.0.1:5001/